 White Earth Nation, Mahnomen County Launch Joint Drug Court

-This new drug court program represents a partnership between state, local, and tribal governments aimed at reducing drug abuse throughout Mahnomen County and the greater White Earth Nation tribal lands.
-In December, the White Earth Tribal Government issued an urgent public health crisis after there were seven reported drug overdoses, including two deaths, within 48 hours on tribal lands.
+The new drug court program represents a partnership between state, local, and tribal governments aimed at reducing drug abuse throughout Mahnomen County and the greater White Earth Nation tribal lands.
+In December, the White Earth Tribal Government identified an urgent public health crisis after there were seven reported drug overdoses, including two deaths, within 48 hours on tribal lands.
 Between 2014 and 2017, there were 320 Major Drug cases filed in Mahnomen County, one of the state’s smallest counties with less than 2,000 households.
 By comparison, neighboring Norman County, with a population roughly 20% greater than Mahnomen County, saw just 48 Major Drug cases filed during that same four-year span.

 The program, officially called the White Earth Tribal and Mahnomen County Healing to Wellness Drug Court, targets high-risk, high-need felony offenders whose substance abuse problems caused or contributed to their current involvement with the criminal justice system.
 Through the program, district court and tribal judges work closely with prosecutors, public defenders, probation officers, social workers, and other justice system partners to develop a strategy that will pressure an offender into completing a treatment program and abstaining from repeating the behaviors that brought them to court.
-The ultimate goal is address the underlying addiction that resulted in the offender’s criminal offense, and have them leave the program sober, law-abiding, and with a stable living situation.
+The ultimate goal is to address the underlying addiction that resulted in the offender’s criminal offense, and have him or her leave the program sober, law-abiding, and with a stable living situation.